aronszanto/wasm-taint-tracking/README.md

 ```
 node run.js tests.wasm test3 10 11
 ```
-An simple compiler for C/C++ to wasm can be found at https://mbebenita.github.io/WasmExplorer/
+A simple compiler for C/C++ to wasm can be found at https://mbebenita.github.io/WasmExplorer/

 ## Testing:
 Optimized code: